 ‘Rewarding’ a phobia, by always giving in to the fear it generates, makes it grow.
 We sometimes call this ‘feeding the phobia’.
 This in turn leads to an ever-increasing difficulty in facing fear, anxiety, or stress.
 Most of the strategies we have described can lead to a person having a very low tolerance of stress, which in turn makes life more difficult, or shuts off options or opportunities which would otherwise be open to the person.

 Thinking about suicide is a strategy for trying to avoid present pain.
+There is more pain than the person knows how to deal with, and suicide can seem like the only way to escape it.
 It can be a fantasy or daydream about being free from terrible feelings.
 But it is a fantasy which carries a great risk.

 Suicidal thoughts can range from fantasies about dying as a way to be free of the present pain, to detailed plans to kill yourself.
 Even if your thoughts seems like they are ‘just’ passing ideas or fantasies, it is still important to find someone to talk to.
 The more detailed your thoughts and plans are about suicide, the more important it is to get help.